fyang016/CS153-Spring-2016/README.md

 targer remote :26312

 check to make sure the port is correct. this is given by the output on the GDB Server you create

+## Important things to note
+scheduler is in proc.c